j2labs/zmq_examples/README.md

 Disconnect your client and you will see the server block again.
 Turn on two clients and watch each client take turns receiving a message.

+## Wayne's World 2

+This example uses a single TCP PUB socket, but uses `camera_1` and `camera_2` as the subscription topic.

+The server sends to `camera_1`, sleeps for a second, sends to `camera_2`, sleeps for a second and then sends a message to `nowhere`.
+There is no code to handle `nowhere`, so this message just disappears.

+The code to send to `camera_1` looks like this:

+    s.send("%s Party on, Wayne." % topic_1)

+The topic is the first string in the message.
+This gets interpretted as the topic, so `camera1.py` will pick it up.
+But you can see how this would be tricky...

+The code to send to `camera_2` looks like this:

+    s.send_multipart([topic_2, "Party on, Garth."])

+The topic is now separate from the message.
+The receiver can receive this multipart message as a single message, but it will get it each part separately.
+This is what `camera1.py` does.

+Configuring a subscriber to listen to topics is easy.
+You call `setsockopt(zmq.SUBSCRIBE, <topic>)` on the socket.
+That's only part of it though.

+A client will receive the topic as part of the message, even though we know they're subscribed.
+This is because a client can subscribe to multiple topics.
+ZeroMQ itself will drop any messages that a client hasn't subscribed to and will then say, "here's a message from this `topic`".

+As we saw before, you can simply call `recv()` and get a single line. `camera1.py` prints this, for example.

+    camera_1 Party on, Wayne.

+Here is what happens when we call `recv()` on a message that was sent as a multipart message.

+    camera1
+    Party on, Wayne.

+Each item is caught separately from a call to `recv()`.
+It would be more correct to call `recv_multipart`, but that's left as an exercise for you.

 ## Eventloop

 Eventloop leverages some of the work that has been done to put ZeroMQ in Tornado's IOLoop.
 The work ,`ZMQStream.py`, appears to have been done by Facebook, the same people that open sourced Tornado in the first place.
 Sweet.